-We know, of course, that appearances are surfaces.
+We know, of course, that appearances are illusory.
 I won’t dwell on the many ways rouge can disguise a bruise, or paint conceal rot.
 Instead it is the density of objects in space I want to point to, how a busy streetscape asks us to pick out geometries and details, to project dramas upon those passing by.
 There is nothing sparse in this vision; there is no horizon line.

 When I sat down to write this morning I intended to respond to your question of surety.
 As you put it, acting without caring for consequence.
 Instead I’ve been led astray by another question, the one implicit in your image of the undercarriage of branches.